Skip to Page Content

 1.1 Any person or persons, group or organization desiring to establish a new fire company within the State of Delaware shall immediately advise the Commission of their intent by letter.

-1.2 The Commission shall, upon receipt of the notification, send a copy of these Regulations to the person or persons, group or organization and shall advise them of a date to appear before the Commission.
+1.2.1 Send a copy of this regulation to the person or persons, group, or organization and shall advise them of a date to appear before the Commission.

-1.2.1 The Commission will notify existing fire companies serving an area when a petition is filed for a new fire department in that area.
+1.2.2 Notify existing fire companies serving an area when a petition is filed for a new fire department in that area.

 1.4 Existing fire companies serving the proposed district shall continue to serve the district until the new company receives probational approval.